RoboticsIRL/workshops/workshop1/intro_to_linux.md

 #!/bin/bash
 ```

 This is whats known as a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 And tells the system to call *bash* from */usr/bin/bash*.
-We need now to let the system know that this script can be executed:
+We need now to let the system know that this script can be executed, using [chmod](https://www.howtogeek.com/437958/how-to-use-the-chmod-command-on-linux/):

 ``` bash
 chmod +x welcome